eksctl-io/eksctl/userdocs/src/usage/nodegroup-managed.md

 - Full control over the node bootstrapping process and customization of the kubelet are not supported.
 This includes the following fields: `classicLoadBalancerNames`, `targetGroupARNs`, `clusterDNS` and `kubeletExtraConfig`.
 - No support for enabling metrics on AutoScalingGroups using `asgMetricsCollection`

-## Note for eksctl versions below 0.12.0
-- For clusters upgraded from EKS 1.13 to EKS 1.14, managed nodegroups will not be able to communicate with unmanaged nodegroups.
-As a result, pods in a managed nodegroup will be unable to reach pods in an unmanaged nodegroup, and vice versa.
-To fix this, use eksctl 0.12.0 or above and run `eksctl upgrade cluster`.
-To fix this manually, add ingress rules to the shared security group and the default cluster security group to allow traffic from each other.
-The shared security group and the default cluster security groups have the naming convention `eksctl-<cluster>-cluster-ClusterSharedNodeSecurityGroup-<id>` and `eks-cluster-sg-<cluster>-<id>-<id>` respectively.

 ## Further information